MattiaFaroni/aws-service-hub/README.md

 AWS-Service-Hub is a Java application designed to abstract and simplify access to AWS services through a standardized set of REST APIs.
 The project is developed using Java 21, built with Gradle, and deployed on Apache Tomcat 10 as the servlet container.
-**Note: A valid AWS account is required to authenticate and access AWS services through this application.**
+**Note: To use the API, you must have a valid AWS (Amazon Web Services) account.
+Additionally, AWS credentials must be properly configured on your local machine via the standard AWS configuration directory (.aws).**

 ## Features